briankoco/hotcrp/README.md

 Extensions for using SPHERE
 ---------------------------

-Conference chair should create SPHERE account and a SPHERE organization and populate conf/options.php.
-Binary mrg should be installed.
-Also, path to cluster folder should be added to /etc/apache2/envvars and apache should be restarted.
-Need to create config file.
-Need to install at.
-Create user merge and add www-data to sudoers for ssh.
-Log in as admin and make sure that /var/www/html/data/.ssh/merge_key is chmod a+r so merge user can read it.
-Need to install noVNC as explained https://manojdeshmukh45.medium.com/access-aws-ec2-through-web-browser-6ee9cbf53198
+Conference chair should create SPHERE account at https://launch.mod.deterlab.net/.
+Afterwards, go ahead and log in and create a new organization (e.g., acsac2024).
+Then populate conf/options.php (look for Cluster)

 Database access
 ---------------